Skip to main content

 5 mentions Positive Neutral Negative

 The game's replayability is mixed; while it offers extensive content with around 100 hours of gameplay in a single playthrough, some players find the adventuring areas repetitive, which can diminish the desire to replay.
 Despite this, the game includes features that enhance replay value, such as leveling up and purchasing equipment, making it enjoyable for some players.
-Overall, opinions vary, with some considering it worth playing but not necessarily replayable.
+Overall, opinions vary, with some considering it not particularly replayable, while others appreciate its depth and storytelling.

 • “They are supposed to be a fun addition to make the game replayable and allow you to use it as a hub for leveling up and purchasing equipment and consumables.”